shanghai-ai-ml/shanghai-ai-ml.github.io/README.md

----
-layout: page
-title: About Us
-description: This page introduces the research directions of our group.
----
 ## About

 The MSRA Shanghai AI/ML Group focuses on machine learning and its applications.
 More specifically, we are interested to the following directions.